Estimated reading time: 7 minutes

 Learning how to make biochar is a no-brainer if you’re trying to improve your soil without spending any money.

-We became big fans of biochar years ago when we went to this workshop.
-Then we hosted a workshop at our farm to learn how to make biochar vessels out of 44-gallon drums.
+We became big fans of biochar years ago when we learned about its amazing properties and uses.
+Then we hosted a workshop at our farm to learn how to make two backyard biochar systems out of 44-gallon drums.

-That technique is useful but complicated enough to put us off making it ourselves.
+Those techniques are useful but building the vessels is a bit complicated.
 It seems like a lot of effort to produce a small amount of biochar.

 A simple method for making biochar